Uniswap/docs/docs/sdk/v3/guides/03-trading.md

 ## Introduction

-This guide will cover build off our [quoting guide](./02-quoting.md) and show how to use a quote to construct and execute a trade on the Uniswap V3 protocol.
+This guide will build off our [quoting guide](./02-quoting.md) and show how to use a quote to construct and execute a trade on the Uniswap V3 protocol.
 It is based on the [Trading code example](https://github.com/Uniswap/examples/tree/main/v3-sdk/trading), found in the Uniswap code examples [repository](https://github.com/Uniswap/examples).
 To run this example, check out the guide's [README](https://github.com/Uniswap/examples/blob/main/v3-sdk/trading/README.md) and follow the setup instructions.